GridView.GetChildRowHandle(Int32, Int32) Method

 The GetChildRowHandle method should be used in combination with the GridView.GetChildRowCount method to traverse through the rows hierarchy.
 The latter method returns the number of a group row’s immediate children.
 After that has been obtained, you can pass values between 0 and the child row count decremented by one to the GetChildRowHandle method.
 This enables you to obtain handles of rows that belong to the group.

 Please refer to the Working with Groups in Code topic for additional information.

 Detail pattern Views do not contain data and they are never displayed within XtraGrid.
 So, the GetChildRowHandle member must not be invoked for these Views.
-The GetChildRowHandle member can only be used with real Views that are displayed within the Grid Control.
-The real Views with which an end-user interacts at runtime can be accessed using the following methods.
+The GetChildRowHandle member can only be used with Views that display real data within the Grid Control.
+Use the following methods to access these Views with which an end user interacts at runtime.

 - GridControl.MainView - returns the top most View in a grid;